aws-samples/aws-genai-llm-chatbot/docs/about/features.md

 > NOTE: Make sure to review [IDEFICS models license sections](https://huggingface.co/HuggingFaceM4/idefics-80b-instruct#license).

-To deploy a multimodal model, follow the [deploy instructions](../guide/deploy) and select one of the supported models (press Space to select/deselect) from the magic-create CLI step and deploy as instructed in the above section.
+To deploy a multimodal model, follow the [deploy instructions](../guide/deploy) and select one of the supported models (press Space to select/deselect) from the magic-config CLI step and deploy as instructed in the above section.

 > ⚠️ NOTE ⚠️ Amazon SageMaker are billed by the hour.
 Be aware of not letting this model run unused to avoid unnecessary costs.